 Holy revolving door, Batman!
 The Caped Crusader has been portrayed by more actors than any other superhero in movie history – seven to be exact.
-Most have lasted for just one film, but with the release of The Dark Knight Rises, Christian Bale will become the first man to have played Bruce Wayne and his alter-ego more than twice on the silver screen.
+Most have lasted for just one film.
+But after The Dark Knight Rises, Christian Bale has become the first man to have played Bruce Wayne and his alter-ego more than twice on the silver screen.
 He didn’t have much competition – Michael Keaton was the only other actor to reprise the role.
 And we imagine that with the kind of deals being shaken out at WB that Ben Affleck has a good shot at topping both of those numbers, beginning with Batman v.
 Superman: Dawn of Justice.

-So, before history is made this summer, let’s take a look at the men who have been Batman.
+But before anymore history is made next year, let’s take a look at the men who have been Batman.

 1. Lewis G Wilson